tFAQs-Frequently asked Questions Women Travelers have about Uganda

 We do a reasonable number of Solo Safaris each year, primarily for women.
 The cost is higher, and the benefits far outweigh the cost for many.

-We create a safari itinerary with your input, and you are off to exploring Authentic Africa in the heart of Africa, Uganda.
+With your input, we create a safari itinerary, and you are off to explore Authentic Africa in the heart of Africa, Uganda.

-Solo Safaris, Solo Travel in Uganda – for many, it is worth the extra cost since you are in control of a private safari.
+Solo Safaris, Solo Travel in Uganda – for many, it is worth the extra cost since you control a private safari.

-Neither solar nor generator-powered electricity can handle a hairdryer; they use too much power since they require full power, which is 240 volts.
+Neither solar nor generator-powered electricity can handle a hairdryer; they use too much power since they require a total capacity of 240 volts.

 We realize that not being able to use a hairdryer will be an inconvenience for some.
 On the positive, you are in tropical Africa, temperatures are pleasant, and wet hair will not be as uncomfortable as in a northern climate.